 In June of 2012, Phillips was honored as the Under Armour Central Region Athletic Director of the Year.
 In addition, as a reflection of the respect he has earned from the industry and his peers, Phillips was selected 3rd Vice President of the National Association of Collegiate Director's of Athletics (NACDA) in June of 2011.
-He will serve in that capacity for a year before becoming 2nd Vice President in 2012-13, 1st Vice President in 2013-14 and eventually serving as the President of NACDA in 2014-15 -- a first for a Northwestern AD.
+He is slated to serve as 1st Vice President in 2013-14 before becoming the President of NACDA in 2014-15 -- a first for a Northwestern AD.

 Academically, Wildcat student-athletes have had banner years with Phillips at the helm.
-A school-record 206 Wildcats were named Academic All-Big Ten in 2011-12, marking the second-straight year NU has received more than 200 such awards.
+Northwestern has surpassed 200 Academic All-Big Ten honorees each of the last three years, including a school-record 206 in 2011-12.
 In the NCAA's most-recent Academic Progress Rating (APR) data, Northwestern's football program led both Division I FBS and FCS schools with a score of 997.
-Eight NU programs earned perfect 1,000 scores in the multi-year rate while an additional eight teams had perfect 1,000 totals for the 2010-11 data cycle.
-Wildcats student-athletes earned a combined overall GPA of 3.19 for the 2011-12 academic year, the highest figure in school history.
+Nine NU programs earned perfect 1,000 scores in the multi-year rate while an additional six teams had perfect 1,000 totals for the 2011-12 data cycle -- totaling 15 programs with perfect 1,000 scores in 2011-12.

 Northwestern continues to be among the nation's leaders in community service under Phillips.
 During the 2011-12 academic year, all 486 Northwestern student-athletes participated in some form of community service, with the group totaling well over 5,000 combined hours for the fourth consecutive year.
-In June of 2012 that initiative stretched to department staff when more than 100 participated in the inaugural staff community service day at five different locations around Evanston.
-Northwestern also welcomed over 1,000 local school children to campus to tour athletic facilities and meet-and-greet student-athletes.
+In June of 2012 that initiative stretched to department staff with the first annual staff community service day, which sends more than 100 Wildcat staffers into the community.
+Northwestern also welcomes over 1,000 local school children to campus annually to tour athletic facilities and meet-and-greet student-athletes.
 Student-athletes are participating in the Undergraduate Leadership Program, receiving leadership coaching by the Center on Leadership Fellows, attended the APPLE Conference in 2011 and have been selected to attend the DERU Conference.

 Phillips has pursued an aggressive and progressive plan to ensure success both on and off the field of play, embarking on a number of major projects at Northwestern.
 One of his first actions was to begin the implementation of a Department of Athletics and Recreation re-organization that was completed in January of 2009.
 The athletic department's existing infrastructure was broken into three key areas: internal, external and student-athlete welfare.